Turn Your AncestryDNA Data into Medication Safety Insights

 Will I get the same results as someone with 23andMe data?

 Coverage varies by genotyping chip version.
 AncestryDNA typically covers fewer pharmacogenomic markers than 23andMe.
-Your report will indicate a confidence level — high (15+ markers) or moderate (7–14 markers) — based on available data.
+Decode+ will indicate a confidence level — high (15+ markers) or moderate (7–14 markers) — based on available data.

 What if my AncestryDNA file doesn’t have enough markers?

-DecodeMyBio requires a minimum of 7 pharmacogenomic markers to generate a report.
-If your file does not meet this threshold, the system will notify you before you pay.
-You will not be charged for insufficient data.
+DecodeMyBio requires a minimum of 7 pharmacogenomic markers to generate your results.
+If your file does not meet this threshold, the app will tell you before you decode.

 How do I export my AncestryDNA raw data?